tarini2005-sharma/loan-prediction/README.md

 ---

 ## 📂 Output
-Final predictions are saved in:
+Final predictions are saved in: loan_predictions.csv